An Axiomatic Analysis of Distributionally Robust Optimization with $q$-Norm Ambiguity Sets for Probability Smoothing: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper analyzed the axiomatic properties of probability estimators derived from distributionally robust optimization with $q$-norm ambiguity sets.
 We established that the resulting $q$-DRO estimator satisfies Positivity and Symmetry for all $q \in [1,\infty]$, and further proved that Order Preservation holds for all $q \in (1,\infty)$ under a mild non-degeneracy assumption.
-Our analysis of the KKT conditions clarified how the structure of the dual variables leads to a clean interpretation of the $q$-DRO formulation as a form of regularized empirical loss minimization.
+Our analysis of the KKT conditions clarified how the structure of the dual variables leads to a clear interpretation of the $q$-DRO formulation as a form of regularized empirical loss minimization.

 Directions for future work are as follows.
 First, investigating the geometric and statistical meaning of the regularization term, and its Bayesian interpretation, would be a valuable extension.
-Second, for the boundary cases $q=1$ and $q=\infty$, where Order Preservation does not hold, an important open question is whether a weaker form of order consistency can be established.
-Finally, it would be valuable to investigate the behavior of DRO estimators under other types of ambiguity sets, such as those defined by the Wasserstein distance~\citep{MK_MM2018}.
+Second, it would be valuable to investigate the behavior of DRO estimators under other types of ambiguity sets, such as those defined by the Wasserstein distance~\citep{MK_MM2018}.
 Comparing the axiomatic properties of these variants with $q$-DRO could provide a more comprehensive understanding of robust smoothing techniques.